-- 5.B.12 For Emission Point AA-002, the permittee shall maintain the following information: - (a) A copy of each notification and report submitted to comply with Subpart DDDDD, (including all documentation supporting an Initial Notification of Compliance Status or a semi-annual compliance report); - (b) Records on all performance tests, other compliance demonstrations, and performance evaluations; - (c) For each CMS, the permittee shall maintain the following information: - (1) Records described in 40 CFR 63.10(b)(2)(vii) (xi), Subpart A; - (2) Previous versions of the performance evaluation plan as required by 40 CFR 63.8(d)(3), Subpart A; and. - (3) Records on the date and time each deviation started and stopped. - (d) Records required by Condition 5.B.11, including documentation on all monitoring data and calculated averages for applicable operating levels (oxygen level, operating load, etc.) to demonstrate continuous compliance with each applicable emission limit and operating limit.
+- 5.B.10 For Emission Points AA-001 and AA-002, the permittee shall maintain the following information (as applicable): - (a) A copy of each notification and report submitted to comply with Subpart DDDDD, (including all documentation supporting an Notification of Compliance Status or a submitted semi-annual compliance report); - (b) Records on all performance tests, other compliance demonstrations, and performance evaluations; - (c) For each CMS or CEMS, the permittee shall maintain the following information (as applicable): - (1) Records described in 40 CFR 63.10(b)(2)(vii) (xi), Subpart A; - (2) Previous versions of the performance evaluation plan as required by 40 CFR 63.8(d)(3), Subpart A; - (3) Any request for an alternative to the relative accuracy test for CEMS as required in 40 CFR 63.8(f)(6)(i), Subpart A; and - (4) Records on the date and time each deviation started and stopped. - (d) Records required by Condition 5.B.9, including documentation on all monitoring data and calculated averages for the operating load to demonstrate continuous compliance with each applicable emission limit and/or operating limit; - (e) The quantity of each fuel type combusted in the boiler on a monthly basis; - (f) A copy of all calculations and supporting documentation for the maximum chlorine fuel input, maximum mercury fuel input (as specified in 40 CFR 63.7530, Subpart

-- (e) The quantity of each fuel type combusted in the boiler on a monthly basis. - (f) A copy of all calculations and supporting documentation for the maximum chlorine fuel input, maximum mercury fuel input (as specified in 40 CFR 63.7530, that were done to demonstrate continuous compliance with the applicable emission limit.
-Supporting documentation should include the basis for the estimates of maximum chlorine, mercury and TSM fuel input. - (g) If the permittee chooses to conduct performance testing less frequently than that specified in Condition 5.B.5, the permittee shall maintain records that both demonstrate the results from the previous stack tests were less than 75% of the applicable emission limitation(s) and indicates that there was no change in source operations (including fuel composition and operation of the air pollution control equipment that would cause emissions of the relevant pollutant to increase within the past year); - (h) Records on the occurrence and duration of each malfunction of either the boiler or the associated air pollution control and monitoring equipment; and - (i) Records on the actions taken during periods of malfunction to minimize emissions in accordance with Condition 3.D.1 to minimize emissions (including corrective actions to restore the malfunctioning boiler, air pollution control or monitoring equipment to its normal use or usual manner of operation).
+- DDDDD) that were done to demonstrate continuous compliance with the applicable emission limit.
+Supporting documentation should include the basis for the estimates of maximum chlorine, mercury, and TSM fuel input; - (g) If the permittee chooses to conduct performance testing less frequently than on an annual basis, the permittee shall maintain records that both demonstrate the results from the previous stack tests were less than 75% of the applicable emission limit(s) and indicates that there was no change in source operations (including fuel composition and operation of the air pollution control equipment that would cause emissions of the relevant pollutant to increase within the past year); - (h) Records on the occurrence and duration of each malfunction of either the boiler or the associated air pollution control and/or monitoring equipment; - (i) Records on the actions taken during periods of malfunction to minimize emissions in accordance with Condition 3.B.6 to minimize emissions (including corrective actions to restore the malfunctioning boiler, air pollution control or monitoring equipment to its normal use or usual manner of operation); - (j) Records on the calendar date, time, occurrence, and duration of each start-up and shutdown; - (k) Records on the type(s) and amount(s) of fuel used during each start-up and shutdown period; - (1) For each start-up period conducted in accordance with definition (2) of "start-up" (as defined in 40 CFR 63.7575, Subpart DDDDD), the permittee shall maintain the following information: - (1) Records on the start time for the combustion of fuels not considered "clean fuels" and the time in which useful thermal energy is first supplied; and - (2) Records on the hourly steam temperature, hourly steam pressure, hourly steam flow, and hourly flue gas temperature.

-(Ref.: 40 CFR 63.7555(a)(1) - (2), (b)(1), (3), (5), (c), (d)(1), (3) - (8), and 63.7560(a); Subpart DDDDD)

-- 5.B.13 For Emission Point AA-002, the permittee shall maintain the following documentation for periods of start-up and shutdown: - (a) Records on the calendar date, time, occurrence, and duration of each event; - (b) Records on the type(s) and amount(s) of fuels used during each event; - (c) For each start-up period conducted under paragraph (2) of the "start-up" definition in 40 CFR 63.7575 Subpart DDDDD, the permittee shall maintain the following information: - (1) The time that clean fuel combustion begins; - (2) The time when the permittee starts feeding fuels that are not clean fuels; - (3) The time when useful thermal energy is first supplied; and - (4) The time when the PM controls are engaged. - (d) If each start-up period conducted under paragraph (2) of the "start-up" definition, the permittee must maintain documentation on the hourly steam temperature, hourly steam pressure, hourly steam flow, hourly flue gas temperature, and all hourly average CMS data (e.g. scrubber pressure drop, scrubber liquid flow rate, etc.) collected during each startup period to confirm that the control devices are engaged.